miloknowles/6.557-bio-feedback/project/README.md

-# Engineering a Temperature-Robust Toggle Switch
+# Feedforward control for a temperature-robust toggle switch

 Class project for MIT 6.557, Biomolecular Feedback Systems (Spring 2020).